oddbird/oddsite/content/work/coachhub.rst

 and layout.
 With approved sketches, we moved on to detailed designs and live implementation.
 As time went on patterns developed, and features began moving directly from sketch to code, allowing us to move quickly and efficiently.
-Integrating design and implementation helped us minimize time and money waste implementing poorly-considered features.
+Integrating design and implementation helped us minimize time and money waste.

 .. figure:: /static/images/work/coachhub/profiles.jpg
    :class: extend-full